 History of Phi Chi Theta

-Phi Chi Theta was formed in Chicago, Illinois on June 16, 1924, by the union of two competing business fraternities, Phi Theta Kappa and Phi Kappa Epsilon, both of which were formed in 1918.
-Phi Chi Theta was incorporated in the State of New York on January 4, 1926.
+Phi Chi Theta was formed in Chicago, Illinois on June 16, 1924 by the union of two women’s business fraternities, Phi Theta Kappa and Phi Kappa Epsilon.
+Originally, only students majoring in business administration could rush PCT.
+However, in 1962, the requirements were changed to include those studying business and/or economics.
+Thus, Phi Chi Theta became the first professional fraternity for women studying economics.

-Phi Chi Theta’s Purpose
+Phi Chi Theta’s Mission Statement:

-- Provide a local and national network to share resources, ideas, and concepts;
+Provide a local and national network to share resources, ideas, and concepts;

-- Enable members to develop the business astuteness necessary to achieve high esteem and success in their chosen field
+- Enable members to develop the business astuteness necessary to achieve high esteem and success in their chosen field.